accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: No, the guide is designed to be step-by-step and even provides a sample responsive HTML template to get you started.
 *   **Q: Can I use this to host other services?**
     A: Yes, the guide includes an optional section on how to configure Nginx as a reverse proxy to run services like n8n alongside your website.
+*   **Q: What technologies does this guide cover?**
+    A: This guide focuses on web server configuration using Nginx, along with basic HTML/CSS and securing the site with SSL certificates from Certbot.

 © 2024 Accaderi.
 All rights reserved.